koke228666/anusshot/README.md

-# anusshot
+## anusshot
-Custom Lightshot server
+Custom Lightshot server, written in Python with Flask